Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

-Going to the most interesting part, the parameters passed to
+Going to the most exciting part, the parameters passed to

 model.generate() method are:

-min_length: This is the minimum number of tokens to generate, if you look closely to the tensor output, you'll count a total of 41 tokens, so it respected what we've specified, 40.
-Note that this will also work if you set it to another task such as English to German translation.
+min_length: This is the minimum number of tokens to generate.
+If you look closely at the tensor output, you'll count a total of 41 tokens, so it respected what we've specified, 40.
+Note that this will also work if you set it to another task, such as English to German translation.

-length_penalty: Exponential penalty to the length, 1.0 means no penalty, increasing this parameter, will increase the length of the output text.
+length_penalty: Exponential penalty to the length, 1.0 means no penalty.
+Increasing this parameter will increase the size of the output text.

 early_stopping: We set it to

-True, so that generation is finished when all beam hypotheses reached the end of string token (EOS).
+Trueso that generation is finished when all beam hypotheses reach the end of the string token (EOS).